2023 Gaff-n-Go Event Information

 • Both sides of neutral and spool must be covered.

-• Time stops when both linemen are on the ground.
+• Time stops when the last cut-out is closed.

 • All materials and tools must be sent up/down with hand line and all tools must be on the tarp.